| Please click on the photos below to see

 You will also learn methods to keep your beadwork tight against

+the surface of your stick.
 While beading is the main technique for creating your stick,

 you may also use paint and markers to define your